Kalagon/data_generator/README.md

+# Data Generator

+This is a flexible framework that can be used to generate synthetic output of sensor networks.
+Nearly all aspects of it are modular and easily expandable, so it could also be used to generate arbitrary time series data.

+It was originally written as part of my bachelor's thesis.

 ## Building

 This project uses Gradle to manage dependencies and build the application.
 To build a stand-alone jar file run task `fullJar` in subproject 'standalone'.

 ## Usage

 `java -jar <application> [<arguments>]`

 The following command-line arguments are available: